 Squires Almshouses: Stop to admire the Squires Almshouses on Vestry Road which were built for widows of tradesmen in 1795.
 Named after Mrs Mary Squires who was the widow of St Mary Newington.

-Church Passage: Walk down this path to see some cute village style houses.
-There is also a very narrow house with has a blue framed glass front and measures 2.5 meters across.
+Church Passage: Walk down this path to see some cute village-style houses.
+There is also a very narrow house which has a blue framed glass front and measures 2.5 meters across.

 Vestry House Museum: Across the road from the Squires Almshouses is the Vestry House Museum.
 This building was once the parish workhouse from 1730-1840, the police station, armoury, builders yard and a private home.
-Today it is a free museum open to the public from Wednesday to Sunday 10am-5pm.
+Today it is a free museum open to the public from Wednesday to Sunday from 10 am until 5 pm.
 Inside you can find out about the history of Waltham Forest.
 Make sure you see the Bremer Car created by Frederick William Bremer who View the typical Victorian parlour and locally made vintage toys along with games.
 They hold a massive collection of historic photographs of the borough which are accessible via appointment.
-At the back of the building you will find an absolutely beautiful garden with benches if you want to sit down and relax.
-Check out the cute gift shop where you can buy pieces by local designer makers.
+At the back of the building, you will find an absolutely beautiful garden with benches if you want to sit down and relax.
+Check out the cute gift shop where you can buy pieces by local designer-makers.

 Fire Engine Shed: Opposite the Vestry House Museum you might notice a wooden garage door with a plaque.
 This used to house the fire engine.

 Walthamstow Village Travel Information